YASHGUPTA2611/MNIST-digit_recognition/README.md

 # MNIST-digit_recognition

-In this we have made a deep learning model for Handwritten digit recognition.
+In this I have made a deep learning model for Handwritten digit recognition.

 The dataset is been taken from the MNIST database.
 It has a training set of 60,000 examples, and a test set of 10,000 examples.
 It is a subset of a larger set available from NIST.